 Students interested in taking a Psychology course that is not included on our pre-approved list or that has an expired approval must submit a course syllabus along with the Syllabus Review form.
 This form can be downloaded from the Psychology Forms and Petitions website.
 The faculty members of the Curriculum Committee convene at least twice a semester to determine course equivalency for all submitted syllabus review requests.
 Once the committee meets and a decision is made, students are notified via email.

 In Psychology, the honors thesis is completed over the course of the Fall and Spring of the senior year.
 We have had students undertake an honors thesis after studying abroad.
 In order to do so, prior to going abroad, students must have completed Psych 101, must have participated in at least 2 units of research (URAP or Psych 199), and must have secured faculty sponsorship.
-To complete the honors thesis, students must plan to take Psych 102 during Fall and anticipate a full year of honors participation.
+To complete the honors thesis, students must plan to take Psych 102 during Fall (course is only offered in the Fall) and anticipate a full year of honors participation.

 No. The Psychology major GPA is calculated using only courses taken at UC Berkeley.